Wakes Colne to Bures walk

-- In 370 metres you come to a wooden footpath post pointing you straight ahead into the trees.
+- In 370 metres you come to a wooden footpath post pointing you straight ahead into the trees (can be hidden in undergrowth in summer).
 Follow the narrow footpath ahead through trees in the same direction as before.
-This footpath can be overgrown in summer and very muddy in winter.
+This rather nasty undulating footpath with an uneven footbed can be overgrown in summer and very muddy in winter.

 - In 400 metres you come out on to the edge of a field and by a footpath post, bear left on to a grassy farm track, to follow the direction of the tree-line away to your right, your bearing 90°.